msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 <strong>Are there any other development tools that complement Mongol?</strong> In addition the the Meteor Toys bundle, <a href="http://github.com/msavin/JetSetter">JetSetter</a> is an open-source package like Mongol but for Session variables.

 <strong>How do I hide collections?</strong>
-Mongol allows you to hide individual collections by using the collection name.
+Mongol allows you to hide individual collections and provides a shortcut for Velocity.

     Meteor.startup(function () {
-        Package["msavin:mongol"].Mongol.hideCollection("collectionName");
+        // make sure to use collection name, not variable Package["msavin:mongol"].Mongol.hideCollection("collectionName");
         // shortcut for Velocity
         Package["msavin:mongol"].Mongol.hideVelocity();